hkust-zhiyao/MasterRTL/README.md

 @inproceedings{fang2023masterrtl,
-  title={MasterRTL: A Pre-Synthesis PPA Estimation Framework for Any RTL Design}, author={Fang, Wenji and Lu, Yao and Liu, Shang and Zhang, Qijun and Xu, Ceyu and Wills, Lisa Wu and Zhang, Hongce and Xie, Zhiyao}, booktitle={Proceedings of 2023 IEEE/ACM International Conference on Computer Aided Design (ICCAD)}, pages={1--9}, year={2023}, organization={IEEE}
+  title={MasterRTL: A Pre-Synthesis PPA Estimation Framework for Any RTL Design}, author={Fang, Wenji and Lu, Yao and Liu, Shang and Zhang, Qijun and Xu, Ceyu and Wills, Lisa Wu and Zhang, Hongce and Xie, Zhiyao}, booktitle={Proceedings of 2023 IEEE/ACM International Conference on Computer-Aided Design (ICCAD)}, pages={1--9}, year={2023}, organization={IEEE}